Most Important 3D Laser Scanning Applications & Limitations

-3D laser scanning was developed to take a physical model and duplicated it into a digital form.
+3D laser scanning was developed to take a physical model and duplicate it into a digital form.
 This is possible with the use of a laser that runs over the surface of a part, taking in data that measures and replicates the shape of that part as a point cloud.
 At Griffin Industries, this is done with a manually operated arm, but there are a variety of other methods used in 3D scanning.

 Applications

 On the other side of production, 3D laser scanning also enables us to quickly accomplish feature verification on machined castings.
 This is done by scanning completed parts, collecting data points, and comparing the surfaces back to the original CAD model.
-Not only does this verify accuracy, it also saves a tremendous amount of time in comparison to running traditional verification methods.
+Not only does this verify accuracy, but it also saves a tremendous amount of time in comparison to running traditional verification methods.

 Limitations